PocketEssential/OneInTheChamber/README.md

    - $this->oitq->addToken($player, $token);
    - - Varible $token is the amount you are adding

-We're working hard to useful API features!
+We're working hard to make useful API features!
 If you have any suggestions.
 Please "do" let us know!

 # Authors:
 - [KairusDarkSeeker](https://github.com/KairusDarkSeeker)